Artificial Intelligence, Machine Learning, Deep Learning: Optimizing Video Streaming

-Keep up to date on the latest live streaming news and technology – we promise not to peddle hair products.
+Keep up to date on the latest live streaming technology news and tips.

 A limitation found with a lot of Machine Learning is that it requires a fair degree of human intervention; this is where Deep Learning comes in.
 Deep Learning replaces a significant amount of human intervention with processing power and can be “trained” how to learn things as how to recognize cats in videos.
 This is done by having the machine continually fine tune its algorithm for identifying correct answers.
 Over time a deep learning algorithm can even become even more accurate than humans.
 Deep learning algorithms are ideal for sifting through huge amounts of data, especially visual data.